Contribution Guidelines#

 Directions for creating a unit test#

 There are two cases you need to consider while writing your unit test.
 The first one is when you are writing a test for bugs in the LinkML library and the second is for enhancements.
-For bugs you would typically create your test case in the test_issues folder, whereas for enhancements, you would typically create it in the test_generators, test_utils, etc. subfolder.
+For bugs, you would typically create your test case in the tests/test_issues/

-While creating a test for a bug, you can should make a file called
+While creating a test for a bug, you should make a file called

 test_linkml_issue_NNN.py